matthew-godin/Licode/README.md

 A confrontational coding platform.

+## Technologies

+### Backend

+Deno server using Oak.
+Deno is like an equivalent of Node.
+Oak is like an equivalent of Express.
+Actually, the successor or Express that came out recently is Koa (on Node).
+Oak is the Koa equivalent for Deno.
+Deno is used for one time HTTPS requests.
+We intend to use Go for our realtime server.

+### Frontend

+React web application.

+### Database

+I was thinking of using PostgreSQL instead of MySQL.
+It's the same thing but I think it's better these days for production applications.

 ## Setup

 This setup assumes you clone the server repository in your home ($HOME or ~) folder.